|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This keto chocolate pudding takes only ten minutes to put together, including cooking time.
-From there, you'll chill it in the fridge for two hours until firm.
+This keto chocolate pudding takes just a few minutes to put together, including cooking time.
+From there, you'll chill it in the fridge for six hours, or up to overnight until firm.
 After that, it will keep for days and can be eaten one serving at a time if desired.
-The recipe can easily be doubled for purposes like filling a prebaked keto pie crust.
+The recipe can easily be doubled for filling a pre-baked keto pie crust.
 You can also top it with sugar-free whipped cream or layer it in a parfait with whipped cream and berries.
-However you serve it, it's the taste of childhood come to life, without the sugar.
+How ever you serve it, it's the taste of childhood come-to-life, without the sugar.

 1 cup heavy whipping cream